Reliance Partners: History

 In 2016, Reliance Partners Birmingham, Alabama, branch opened in December 2016.
 In October of 2017, logistics industry veteran Ronald Ramsey joined Reliance Partners as Chief Commercial Officer.
 A Chicago, Illinois, branch opened in November 2017 to expand market presence in the Midwest.
 Reliance Partners opened an office in Tampa, Florida, in April 2018.
 Branon Richards joined the executive leadership in 2018 as Chief Sales Officer and to lead the new Austin, Texas, branch.
 Reliance opened a Milwaukee, Wisconsin, office later the same year.

 In 2020, Reliance Partners acquired the assets of Capacity Southeast, a Nashville, Tennessee–based retail insurance agency before announcing the acquisition of Ohio-based Borderless Coverage in 2021.
 The company also expanded their corporate footprint in Chattanooga, Tennessee, signing a lease with disability insurer, Unum.
 Later in 2021, Tennessee Governor Bill Lee announced grants totaling $1.3 million for training and the expansion of Reliance's recently opened Chattanooga headquarters would lead to the creation of 100 additional jobs.

 In August 2022, Reliance Partners announced an investment from Carousel Capital, a Charlotte, North Carolina–based private equity firm.
 In October 2022, the company announced its intentions to open a new office location in Phoenix, Arizona.
-In January of 2023, the Phoenix location opened up and is expected to have 60 employers by end of 2023.
+In January 2023, the Phoenix location opened up and is expected to have 60 employers by end of 2023.